What is the Difference Between a Master’s and Doctorate degree in Occupational Therapy?

 Pro Tip- Get complete information regarding OT, its roles, working pattern, work settings, etc. And when you are satisfied or think that you can do this.
 Select any entry-level program and start your career as an Occupational Therapist. 🙂

 Which degree is required to become an Occupational therapist?

 Occupational therapists could practice with a bachelor of science degree until 2007.
-Now the scenario is totally different and basic requirement has changed to Master degree or Occupational therapy Doctorate.
+Now the scenario is totally different and the basic requirement has changed to Master degree or Occupational therapy Doctorate.

 To start practicing as an occupational therapist, its mandatory to pass the NBCOT certification examination after clearing the Entry level program i.e. (MS or OTD)

 Many schools in the USA offer MSOT and OTD program, both the programs are accredited as an entry-level option by the ACOTE.